Difference Between Mutual Fund and Hedge Fund

 - Transparency and Easy comparison through annual reports and periodical disclosures on the performance

-- Ability for investment participation in areas largely available to large investors e.g. Investment in foreign markets which may not be directly accessible to individual investors.
+- The ability for investment participation in areas largely available to large investors e.g., Investment in foreign markets, which may not be directly accessible to individual investors.

 Despite some many advantages, there are some drawbacks which one should take note of:

-- Opportunity for customising the fund is relatively less
+- The opportunity for customizing the fund is relatively less.

 - As the fund has to adhere to the objectives of the fund, if an opportunity for gains is outside the purview, it cannot be pursued.

-There are 3 primary structures of mutual funds:
+There are three primary structures of mutual funds:

 #1 – Open-Ended Mutual Funds

-Most of the mutual funds are open ended which permits investors to buy and sell the units at any point of time at the NAV (Net Asset Value).
-This NAV of the entire fund is computed based on the price of the securities owned by the fund.
-Such a benefit offers cushion to the investors for enhancing their returns during bullish markets or relevant liquidation during choppy market conditions.
+Most of the mutual funds are open-ended, which permits investors to buy and sell the units at any point in time at the NAV (Net Asset Value).
+This NAV of the entire fund is calculated based on the price of the securities owned by the fund.
+Such a benefit offers a cushion to the investors for enhancing their returns during bullish markets or relevant liquidation during choppy market conditions.

 #2 – Close-Ended Mutual Funds

-These funds issue shares to the public only once during the IPO (Initial Public Offering).
-The shares are listed on the stock exchange and shares can be sold only to another investor in the market and not to the fund.
-The price which investors can garner for their investment may differ from the NAV and could either be at a ‘Premium’ or at a ‘Discount’ of the NAV.
+These funds issue shares to the public only once during Initial Public Offering.Initial Public Offering.An initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange.
+The shares are listed on the stock exchange, and shares can be sold only to another investor in the market and not to the fund.
+The price which investors can garner for their Investment may differ from the NAV and could either be at a ‘Premium’ or at a ‘Discount’ of the NAV.

 #3 – Unit Investment Funds